How to Turn Mouse Pointer Trails on or off in Windows 11

 Step 3Find More Mouse Options

-After opening the main mouse settings in Windows 11, you’ll need to find the ‘Additional mouse settings’ link to see more options for your pointer.
-This link is usually located near the bottom of the settings page.
+After opening the main mouse settings in Windows 11, you need to find the ‘Additional mouse settings’ link to access more options for your pointer.
+This link is typically located near the bottom of the settings page and is where you can control mouse pointer trails.

 Step 4Turn On Pointer Trails

-To turn on mouse pointer trails in Windows 11, open the ‘Mouse Properties’ window and select the ‘Pointer Options’ tab.
-Then, simply check the box next to ‘Display pointer trails’ to make them appear.
+To enable mouse pointer trails in Windows 11, open the ‘Mouse Properties’ window and navigate to the ‘Pointer Options’ tab.
+Check the box next to ‘Display pointer trails’ to make them appear.
+You’ll then see a visual trail follow your mouse.

 Step 5Save Your Changes

-Once you’ve turned on mouse pointer trails in Windows 11, you need to save your changes to see them work.
-Click the ‘Apply’ button in the ‘Mouse Properties’ window, then click ‘OK’ to finish.
+Once you’ve enabled mouse pointer trails in Windows 11, remember to save your changes to see them in effect.
+Click the ‘Apply’ button within the ‘Mouse Properties’ window, then click ‘OK’ to finalize saving your settings and activate the pointer trails.

 Reference: